TeamHypersomnia/Hypersomnia/docs/pages/todo/scratchpad_topics/redesigned_map_editing_experience_scratchpad.md

 	- It can have its own tabs, the ones implemented in editor_setup
 		- An advantage of that is they will automatically be not dockable into other windows, only between each other
 	- We'll just make another setup getter - get_custom_viewport
-		- In the builder, this will always take the rendered view coordinates MINUS the tabs
+		- In the editor, this will always take the rendered view coordinates MINUS the tabs

 - Project settings
 	- Map miniature